Key takeaways:

 1. ButterflyMX

-The best security cameras for commercial and apartment buildings are ButterflyMX’s Dome and Bullet Security Cameras.
+The best security cameras for commercial and apartment buildings are ButterflyMX’s Dome and Bullet Cameras.

-ButterflyMX is a leading access control company that’s been installed in more than 10,000 buildings and earned over 20,000 five-star reviews.
+ButterflyMX is a leading access control company installed in over 15,000 buildings and earned over 40,000 five-star reviews.
 Our Security Cameras seamlessly integrate with our Access Control System, allowing you to manage access and review video footage from the same OS.
 This ability streamlines your duties and creates a unified security solution that is more effective at protecting your property.

 Features of ButterflyMX Security Cameras